Barrentd/Barrentd/README.md

 <H1>Hello there&nbsp;</H1>

-- 🔭 I’m currently working on a website with Django and Gatsby
+- 🔭 I’m currently working on a website with Gatsby and a headless CMS
-- 🌱 Inproving my knowlegde around Ansible, Terraform and Sensu
+- 🌱 Inproving my knowlegde around Ansible, Kubernetes, Terraform and Sensu

 <details open>
   <summary><b>&nbsp;Techs I work with&nbsp;</b></summary>